|

 - Use a single extension cord to plug the entire layout into 1 outlet.
 Use a three lamp

 outlet tester on that outlet.
-This can detect

 a bad ground or other power supply problem.